The U.S. just updated the list of electric cars that qualify for a $7,500 tax credit

 The new rules, which were announced last month, require a certain percentage of battery minerals and components be sourced from North America or a U.S. trade partner.
 They are meant to incentivize U.S.-based production and were a part of the massive climate bill that revamped the tax credit for electric cars.

-The IRS on Tuesday released an updated list of cars that will qualify under thew new battery guidelines on FuelEconomy.gov.
-It goes into effect on Tuesday.
+The IRS on Monday released an updated list of cars that will qualify under the new battery guidelines on FuelEconomy.gov.
+It went into effect on Tuesday.
+And — par for the course for these ever-shifting rules — the list got changed again on Wednesday, with some vehicles added back in.

-But starting Tuesday, a half a dozen models will get a $3,750 credit instead, and vehicles including the VW ID.4, Nissan Leaf and Rivians will lose the credit altogether.
+But a half a dozen models now get a $3,750 credit instead, and the Nissan Leaf as well as several plug-in hybrids lose the credit altogether.

 Here's what to know.

 The $7,500 tax credit is actually two separate credits, worth $3,750 each.
-Right now every qualifying vehicle gets both credits, but starting April 18, vehicles could end up qualifying for neither, one, or both.
+Before April 18 every qualifying vehicle got both credits, but now vehicles can qualify for neither, one, or both.

-The IRS says the following vehicles will still be eligible for both tax credits, worth $7,500:
+The IRS says the following vehicles are still eligible for both tax credits, worth $7,500:

 The upcoming Chevy Blazer and Chevy Equinox EVs will also be eligible for both credits.